jainil15/GitObsidian/Linux/Assignment5/TASK 3.md

+<center><h1>TASK 3</h1></center>

 **User and Group Management**
-Task: Create a set of user accounts and groups with specific permissions.
+**Task:** Create a set of user accounts and groups with specific permissions.
 Develop a scenario where different users need different access to certain directories.
 Document the user-group permissions and provide examples of commands used to achieve this

 1. Create users:
 ```bash
 sudo useradd dev1 dev2 marketingPerson1 marketingPerson2